Alan M. Kozarsky MD

 complete.
 Bring to your appt.

-STUDENT PILOTS) - as an AME and pilot I am more familiar
+NOT FOR First Time Examinees) - as an AME and pilot I am

 physician.
 My signing a BasicMed certificate will be